Govan/OmniToggl/README.md

 ![Example](img/Dec-29-2020-18-58-28.gif)

-When you highlight a task in OmniFocus and then kick off this automation, a timer will be started with:
+When you highlight a task or project in OmniFocus and then kick off this automation, a timer will be started with:
-- Description as the name of the task
+- Description as the name of the task or project
 - Tags copied over from OmniFocus
-- Project used from the task the project is contained in within OmniFocus.
+- Project used from the task the project is contained in, or the project itself, within OmniFocus.
 The script will create a new Project if the project doesn't exist in Toggl.
+- A tag of `<x>m` where `x` is the duration in minutes, a default of `15m` applies to any item with no duration - I use this as part of my [Huginn](https://github.com/huginn/huginn) setup.

 ## Requriements
 - Omnifocus Pro with Automation activated